ParthS28/emilemale.github.io/README.md

 #### Tuesday and Wednesday

-Completed documentation for Version 1 and Version 2 of the Emile Male pipeline.
+Completed documentation for Version 1 and Version 2 of the Émile Mâle pipeline.

 Features particular to each type-